kris701/SerializableHttps/README.md

 * POST and PATCH: Serialises the input model as JSON.

 For this system to work, all the input and output models must be serialisable (i.e. no `dynamic` or `object`!)

+You can find the project as a package on the [NuGet Package Maznager](www.link.com).